jvasile/pz_present/README.md

 To use the presentation html, run 'make serve' to start the server, then point your browser at http://localhost:3050 .
 For the "no-server" version, just open the html file in your browser.

+To set up preset "views", open the console inside your browser's developer tools.
+Then manually pan and zoom to a "view" you want to save as a preset.
+Press the period ('.') key and three numbers will be logged to the console.
+(You may need to click on the page first so it will register the key press.)

+Open the "views.js" file in an editor and cut and paste the three numbers from the console into a new array on the next line in the "views" array, like so:

+`[1.5287898741806416, -0.3384300293883705, -0.1704605958743659],`

+The "views.js" file comes with some example presets, that you'll want to delete.

+Add additional views in the same way, in the order you want them to appear.
+Optionally, you can assign a letter short-cut key for a given view, by adding a letter string at the end of the array, like so:

+`[1.5287898741806416, -0.3384300293883705, -0.1704605958743659, 'm'],`

+(This process is temporary, until we have a good UI for this.)

+Save the "views.js" file and refresh the page.
+Use the left and right arrow keyboard keys to navigate through the views in order, or hit a number key to jump to a view by number.
+Zero is the initial page view, and one is the first saved preset view.
+If you assigned letter keys to views you can also use those.